visit-dav/visit/src/doc/gui_manual/Quantitative/Lineout.rst

 Nodal variables vary linearly within a cell.
 Using sampling produces high quality results as long as the number of sample points is chosen such that all the cells along the line contain at least one sample point.
-Using non sampling tends to produce poor results based on it's interpolation method (described below) and may result in jagged lines, even for smoothly varying functions.
+Using non sampling tends to produce poor results based on its interpolation method (described below) and may result in jagged lines, even for smoothly varying functions.

 Nodal centering with sampling
 """""""""""""""""""""""""""""

-In the example below the 12 samples points does a good job of capturing the data along the line since all the cells are sampled at least once.
+In the example below the 12 samples points do a good job of capturing the data along the line since all the cells are sampled at least once.

 .. _lineoutexample5: